LGBTQ rights in Poland: Recognition of same-sex relationships

 There is no legal recognition of same-sex couples in Poland, though cohabiting same-sex couples do enjoy certain limited benefits, namely in the tenancy of a shared household, the right not to testify against the partner and residency rights under EU law.
 Same-sex marriage is not recognized, and Article 18 of the Constitution of Poland states that "Marriage, being a union of a man and a woman, as well as the family, motherhood and parenthood, shall be placed under the protection and care of the Republic of Poland."
 This has led to much debate over whether or not it is a definitive ban on same-sex marriage.
-A ruling in 2019 from an administrative court concluded that the language in Article 18 does not explicitly ban same-sex marriage.
-The justification of the ruling regarding the meaning of Article 18 is not binding.
-The sentence is binding only on the parties in the proceedings.
+A 2019 ruling from an administrative court provided a justification for a single verdict against same-sex marriage, stating in ruling binding only on the parties in the proceedings that the language in Article 18 does not explicitly ban same-sex marriage.
 Earlier judgments of the Supreme Court, the Constitutional Tribunal and the Supreme Administrative Court have found the Constitution bans same-sex marriage by defining marriage as a heterosexual-only institution.

+Historian Kamil Karczewski has documented a homosexual relationship that could be considered the first known case of a same-sex relationship founded on commitment and a vow in Poland's history.
+This union involved Marian Kuleszyński and Stefan Góralski, residents of the Suwałki region in the early 1920s.
+Although kept secret and devoid of legal recognition, their commitment was founded on loyalty, the presumption of permanence, and a 'friendship for life oath' that included vows never to separate, to defend and support each other, and to maintain the confidentiality of their relationship.
+This published case offers insights into the complexities of same-sex relationships in earlier times.